TSoli/dotfiles/README.md

    [Nerd-Fonts](https://github.com/ryanoasis/nerd-fonts) which needs to be manually enabled for the terminal in order for some symbols to show.

+# Troubleshooting

+If it seems that `.zprofile` or `.zshrc` is not running properly on startup this is likely due to the terminal not running as a login shell.
+Therefore, you may need to change this setting in the terminal application itself.

 # Updating the config files

 Simply use the `config` alias from anywhere in the system as if it were `git`.